captainzero93/Protect-Images-from-AI-PixelGuard/README.md

 - If you encounter "ModuleNotFoundError", ensure all dependencies are correctly installed.
 - For image format errors, check that your image is in one of the supported formats.
 - If protection seems too strong or weak, adjust the settings using the GUI sliders.
+- If the protection process is slow, consider using a system with a CUDA-enabled GPU for faster processing, especially for batch operations.

 ## Limitations
 While PixelGuard AI significantly increases protection against AI scraping, it may not be 100% effective against all current and future AI technologies.
 It's designed to strike a balance between protection and maintaining image quality.